vicky1997/docs_test/docs/source/inputoutput.rst

 | :code:`COLLISIONS`: activate dust coagulation
 | :code:`EROSION`: activate erosion as a collision outcome
 | :code:`AUXDATA`: write timestep data
-| :code:`RESTART`: restart a simulation from a snapshot

 Comment on uncomment the options in the file based on the setup of the run.